-Republican Bob Good fends off Democratic challenger to win Virginia’s 5th District and keep it red
+Republican Bob Good, a former county supervisor, beats Democrat to keep Virginia House district red

 He also showed relentless opposition to raising taxes, at one point voting to garnish wages from county residents who had outstanding ambulance bills and to hike ambulance fees, rather than raise taxes to cover the cost of EMS services.

-Richard Yarmoush, who voted early last week in Albermarle County, said Good’s staunch fiscal conservatism was what gained his support.
+Richard Yarmoush, who voted early last week in Albemarle County, said Good’s staunch fiscal conservatism was what gained his support.

 “That’s my biggest thing,” Yarmoush said.
 “Charlottesville has been starting to get higher in taxes since I’ve lived here.”

-Tom Joyce, a 55-year-old retired voter from Crozet, said he supports leaders like Trump and Good who are focused on opening businesses and schools rather than shutting them down.
+Tom Joyce, a 55-year-old retired voter from Crozet, said he supports leaders like Trump and Good because he believes they are focused on opening businesses and schools rather than shutting them down.
+Deborah Mak, 62, said she was drawn to Good’s support for gun ownership as Virginia Democrats are enacting gun-control restrictions on the state level.

-“We want to open up the economy smartly.
-Covid—we take it serious, but the cure can’t be worse than the virus,” Joyce said.
-“Schools are all closed--it’s a big problem.
-These kids are struggling and suffering and it just seems like they’re sitting around doing nothing.”
+“The Second Amendment is very important to us.
+I don’t want that going down the tubes,” she said Tuesday at a polling place in Warrenton.
+“Virginia is trying to turn things not the way I think is conservative.”

-Good raised far less money for his campaign than Webb, who energized Democratic voters with his experience as a doctor treating coronavirus patients and a platform that emphasized addressing racial disparities.
+Good raised far less money for his campaign than did Webb, who energized Democratic voters with his experience as a doctor treating coronavirus patients and a platform that emphasized addressing racial disparities.

 But Webb could not overcome the “conservative DNA” of the sprawling 5th District, as one analyst described it.
 The district is larger than New Jersey, stretching from the North Carolina border through Charlottesville and all the way up to Warrenton.